-The Center for Community, Health and Computer Education offers residents of our communities a wide range of flexible, affordable educational services.
-Contact us at (864) 941-8602 for courses that include topics for personal interest, professional development, health care and computers.
+The Center for Community and Health Education offers residents of our communities a wide range of flexible, affordable educational services.
+Contact us at (864) 941-8602 for courses that include topics for personal interest, professional development and health care.

-The Center for Business and Industrial Services develops customized programs for employers in our seven-county service area.
-Services include skills assessments for hiring and promoting, job task analyses and assistance with the facilitation of the South Carolina Enterprise Zone Retraining Act.
+The Center for Business, Industrial and Computer Services develops customized programs for employers in our seven-county service area.
+Services include skills assessments for hiring and promoting computer training, job task analyses and assistance with the facilitation of the South Carolina Enterprise Zone Retraining Act.
 For more information, call (864) 941-8481.

-The Industrial Maintenance Center includes more than 20 hands-on labs that provide all the necessary equipment in a state-of-the-art facility for training maintenance technicians.
-In conjunction with the lab, the college partners with PRIMEDIA Workplace Learning to offer "PRIMEed," a Web-based industrial skills training program to teach practical skills, not just theory.
+The Center for Industrial Technology includes more than 40 hands-on labs that provide all the necessary equipment in a state-of-the-art facility for training maintenance technicians from mechanical and electrical to PLC's and automation controls.
+In conjunction with the lab, the college partners with Trinity Workplace Learning to offer "PRIMEed," a Web-based industrial skills training program to teach practical skills, not just theory.
+The Center also offers OSHA, EPA and customized classes in a number of areas.
 For details on industrial maintenance training, call (864) 941-8687.